 Anadarko Petroleum Corporation is among the largest independent oil and gas exploration and production companies in the world, with more than 2.79 billion barrels of oil equivalent (BOE) of proved reserves as of December 31, 2013.
 The company has a small interest in marketing and trading of energy products.
-Anadarko's production and development operations are located primarily in United States, Algeria, China and Ghana.
-The company also has exploration acreage in Brazil, Cote d’Ivoire, Ghana, Liberia, Sierra Leone, Mozambique, Indonesia and other countries.
+Anadarko's production and development operations are located primarily in the United States, Algeria, and Ghana.
+The company also has exploration acreage in Brazil, Cote d’Ivoire, China, Liberia, Sierra Leone, Mozambique, Indonesia, and other countries.

 The company's most valuable business is the production of crude oil and condensates.
 Its second most valuable business is the production of natural gas.